 Since our groups will all be either vaccinated or have a negative PCR test result, traveling in the same van should be safe.
 However, we will ask you to have masks available and it is up to each individual to decide whether to wear masks in our vans.

 Higher Risk Travelers

 If you are at higher risk or just have a low risk tolerance, you are welcome to implement even stricter measures on tours.
-You can choose to drive yourself while on tour, including from hotel to hotel.
-You can choose to eat with your own travel party at dinner.
+You can choose to drive yourself to a domestic tour, including from hotel to hotel.
+You can choose to eat with your own travel party at dinner or take meals back to your room.
 You can choose to skip any group activities we have planned.